Hastings against War

 The Outer Space Treaty

 The Outer Space Treaty of 1967, initiated by the United States, the Soviet Union and the UK, has since been signed by most other nations.
 It proclaimed space as a "global commons" to be used only for peaceful purposes.
-It prohibited the siting of weapons of mass destruction in space.
+It prohibited the siting of weapons of mass destruction in space or on celestial bodies.

 The Nuclear Nonproliferation Treaty (NPT)